ucl-cssb/cneta/README.md

 Mutation rates are implicit parameters in the computing tree likelihood, so the reconstructed tree should be more accurate when cons = 1 and estmu = 1 given longitudinal samples, unless mutation rates are known as in simulated data.

 There are 3 tree searching method:
-* exhaustive search (feasible for trees with fewer than 7 samples)
+* exhaustive search (efficient for trees of no more than seven samples)
 * heuristic search (applicable for trees with at least 5 samples)
 * genetic algorithm (may be slow, need improvement, deprecated)